Sage-Bionetworks/data_curator/README.md

 ### Schematic Setup (backend)

-The next step is to install the latest release of [schematic](https://github.com/Sage-Bionetworks/schematic).
+The next step is to install the latest release of [schematic](https://github.com/Sage-Bionetworks/schematic) (currently using `allaway/463` branch).
 Please follow the instructions on the `schematic` [documentation site](https://sage-schematic.readthedocs.io/en/develop/README.html).